-According to the Family Education Rights and Privacy Act (FERPA) Federal law and the Texas Public Information Act, certain information about District students is considered directory information and will be released to anyone who follows the procedures for requesting the information unless the parent or guardian objects to the release of the directory information.
-If you do not want Northside Independent School District (NISD) to disclose your child's directory information without your prior written consent, you must complete and return this form by the end of the first 10 days of instruction.
+According to the Family Education Rights and Privacy Act (FERPA) a Federal law, and the Texas Public Information Act, certain information about District students is considered directory information and will be released to anyone who follows the procedures for requesting the information unless the parent or guardian objects to the release of the directory information.
+If you do not want Northside Independent School District (NISD) to disclose directory information from your child's education records without your prior written consent, you must complete and return this form by the end of the first 10 days of instruction.
 Failure to return this form will result in the release of directory information upon request.